 How to Get from San Cristobal de las Casas to Sumidero Canyon

 It is actually cheaper and far more convenient to go to Sumidero Canyon as part of a tour.
 So we’d recommend that, even for those who are typically more keen on independent travel.
-Rationale for traveling independently from San Cristobal de las Casas to Sumidero Canyon could be for those who wish to spend more time in the town of Chiapa de Corzo or those want to incorporate a visit to Tuxtla Gutierrez.
-But if only wanting to see the canyon, a tour from San Cristobal is your best bet.
+Rationale for traveling independently from San Cristobal de las Casas to Sumidero Canyon could be for those who wish to spend more time in the town of Chiapa de Corzo or those who want to incorporate a visit to Tuxtla Gutierrez.
+But if only wanting to see the canyon, a tour from San Cristobal is definitely your best bet.

 Tour from San Cristobal de las Casas to Sumidero Canyon: This is a very popular tour and hence is sold by nearly every travel agency and hostel in town.
 Prices between operators do vary, so it may be worth your time to ask around.
 We paid $250 pesos per person using Tours por Chiapas located on Real de Guadalupe, just a half block from the plaza.
-Their tour departs San Cristobal de las Casas at 9:00 and offers complimentary hotel pick-up.
+Their tour departs San Cristobal de las Casas at 9:00 am and offers complimentary hotel pick-up.
 Most Sumidero Canyon tours also include an hour stop at Chiapa del Corzo for lunch and sightseeing.
 Some tours of Sumidero Canyon further include stops at the mirador atop the canyons walls.
 When booking, ask to ensure if that is included in your tour and if having an English-speaking guide is important to you.
-Such additions may add to the cost of the tour but may prove to be worth it.
+Such additions may add to the cost of the tour, but it may prove to be worth it.

 San Cristobal to Sumidero Canyon Using Public Transport: Catch a colectivo from San Cristobal de las Casas to Chiapa de Corzo.
 Find colectivos around the market for the $50 pesos, one-hour ride, each way.
 From Chiapa de Corzo, walk a few hundred meters alongside the riverbank to get to the docks where there are frequent boats giving the 2-hour tour for the fixed price of $200 pesos per person.